Bill Jones (trade unionist)

-Joseph William Jones (10 March 1900 - 18 March 1988), known as Bill Jones, was a British trade unionist.
+Joseph William Jones (10 March 1900 - 18 March 1988), known as Bill Jones, was a British trade union leader and communist activist.

-Born in Bethnal Green, Jones joined the British Army early in World War I, while still underage.
-His mother obtained his release, but he rejoined in 1917, and continued to serve in the army until 1920.
-After a succession of short-term jobs, in 1925 he became a bus conductor and joined the Transport and General Workers' Union (TGWU).
+Born in Bethnal Green, Jones enlisted in the British Army early in World War I, while still underage.
+His mother obtained his release, but he reenlisted in 1917, and continued to serve in the army until 1920.
+After a succession of short-term jobs, in 1925 he became a bus conductor for the London General Omnibus Company, and joined the Transport and General Workers' Union (TGWU or T&G).

-During the UK general strike of 1926, Jones distributed the British Worker, the Trade Union Congress' bulletin, and he drove busses into obscure streets in order that strikebreakers would struggle to locate them.
-By the 1930s, Jones had joined the Communist Party of Great Britain (CPGB) and the Rank and File Movement of London busworkers, becoming its secretary in 1935.
-In this role, he criticised TGWU General Secretary Ernest Bevin for not supporting the Republicans in the Spanish Civil War.
+During the UK general strike of 1926, Jones distributed the British Worker (the Trades Union Congress bulletin) and drove busses into obscure streets so that strikebreakers would have difficulty locating them.
+By the 1930s, he joined the Communist Party of Great Britain (CPGB).
+He was a vocal critic of TGWU General Secretary Ernest Bevin for not supporting the Republicans in the Spanish Civil War.
+Jones rose to a TGWU leadership position.
+He was also involved with the monthly magazine, The Busman's Punch, and its associated London Busman's Rank and File movement.

-In 1937, the London busworkers went on strike, calling for reduced working hours.
-Bevin ended the strike, against their wishes, and then expelled Jones and other leading figures in the Rank and File Movement - including Bert Papworth - when they did not immediately return to work.
-However, while some of his expelled colleagues joined the rival National Passenger Workers' Union, Jones denounced it.
-Support within the TGWU for his position led to his readmittance in 1938.
-Within a year, he was elected to the General Executive Council of the union, and he was able to secure a new position as a bus driver.
+In May 1937, 25,000 London busworkers went on strike, calling for reduced working hours.
+Bevin quickly ended the strike, against the strikers' wishes, and expelled Jones and other prominent figures, including Bert Papworth, who had been connected to the Rank and File movement.
+While some of his expelled colleagues joined the rival National Passenger Workers' Union, Jones denounced it.
+Strong rank-and-file support for him and Papworth, along with their written assurances that they would abide by union rules, led to their readmittance to the TGWU in April 1938.
+Within a year, Jones was elected to the union's General Executive Council (GEC).

-Jones served the union during World War II, opposing industrial action during the period.
-In 1950, the TGWU banned communists from holding official positions in the union; he lost his position on the Executive Committee, and helped set up the Campaign for Trade Union Democracy to oppose the ban.
-While he remained a member of the CPGB and served on its London District Committee, in practice all his time was devoted to trade union activity.
-He left the party in 1956, following Krushchev's denunciation of Stalin, and quickly regained a position on the union executive.
+Jones served in the union during World War II, opposing strike actions while the war was in progress.
+In 1949, the TGWU banned any communist from holding an official post in the union; as a result, Jones was forced out of the GEC.
+He went back to his job as a bus conductor.
+Following Khrushchev's denunciation of Stalin in 1956, Jones dropped out of the Communist Party.
+This enabled him to rejoin the GEC.
+He eventually became chairman of the TGWU.